 An increase in stercobilin in feces and urine is possible with:

-- elevated intracellular hemolysis of red blood cells
+- increased intracellular hemolysis of erythrocytes

-- resorption of massive hematoma
+- resorption of massive hematomas

-- increased, mainly intracellular, the destruction of red blood cells
+- increased, mainly intracellular, destruction of erythrocytes

 - damage to the liver parenchyma (any etiology)